Getting Started

 Advocate for reinstated Diablo Canyon funding.

 PG&E shareholders made a record $2.75 billion in profits in 2024, but the company ended its Community Impact payments to SLCUSD in 2025.
+Start here to learn more, click this page to send a message to PG&E executives, or follow us on Instagram for the latest information and calls to action.

 Contact Us